Lfpast/COMP4021_Project/README.md

     - Up: "Don't do" (avoid this area for now, it's tricky).
     - Down: "Question mark" (confused about actions here).
   - These signals appear as temporary icons on the board for collaboration.
-- **Controls**: Mouse for clicks/drags; keyboard for cheats (see below).
+  - **Controls**: Mouse for clicks/drags.
 Game supports real-time interaction for up to multiple players simultaneously.

 ### How to Win/Lose
 - **Win**: Reveal all non-mine tiles (empty and number).
 All players' names appear on the leaderboard.
 In edge cases where deduction is impossible, the game auto-resolves safely.